theAlgorithmist/TSTree/README.md

 - Node children may be ordered, that is insertion into the child list is performed in order of increasing value, left-to-right.
 A tree has ordered nodes by default, although this may be disabled, if desired.
 Ordering extends **only** to the direct children of a node.

 - Node children are internally represented as a doubly-linked list with _head_ and _tail_ accessors.
-This allows ordered children to be traversed by ascending or descening value, depending on application requirements.
+This allows ordered children to be traversed by ascending or descending value, depending on application requirements.

 - Recall that inorder traversal is not uniquely defined for a general tree (unlike the binary AVL tree), so the _TSMT$Tree<T>_ class only contains preorder, postorder, and level-order (or BFS) traversals.